Gravitational free energy in topological AdS/CFT: 3d TQFTS and topological twists

 In a three-dimensional $\mc{N}=4$ super-Yang--Mills (SYM) theory, with a vector multiplet, the two twists are inequivalent.
 The first twist may also be recovered by dimensionally reducing the four-dimensional $\mc{N}=2$ Donaldson--Witten twist.
 The resulting model is sometimes referred to as super-BF or super-IG model, and the partition function reproduces the Casson invariant of the background three-manifold \cite{Witten:1989sx, Birmingham:1989is, Blau:1991bn}; and conjecturally, via renormalization group flow, the Rozansky--Witten invariants \cite{Blau:2000iy, Mikhaylov:2015nsa}.\footnote{More precisely, the Casson invariant arises when the gauge group $\mathscr{G}\cong SU(2)$, for three-manifolds $M_3$ with the same homology groups as $S^3$.
 It was originally defined in terms of the combinatorics of $SU(2)$-representations of $\pi_1(M_3)$.
 However, the Casson invariant naturally generalizes to the Lescop invariant, which is defined on any oriented three-manifold.
 Moreover, the TQFT Casson model suggests an extension of this invariant to any gauge group $\mathscr{G}$.} The second twist, instead, is intrisically three-dimensional (it is not known to arise from the reduction of any four-dimensional theory) and supposedly provides a mirror-symmetric description of the Casson invariant \cite{Blau:1996bx}.
 There exists a third topologically twisted three-dimensional SYM theory with two twisted scalar supercharges, which may be obtained by a partial twist of three-dimensional $\mc{N}=8$ SYM, or via dimensional reduction of the half-twist of four-dimensional $\mc{N}=4$ SYM.
 It is closely related to the Casson model, but differs from it by the matter content \cite{Geyer:2001yc}.

 In three dimensions it is also possible to couple Chern--Simons theory to free hypermultiplets to obtain $\mc{N}=4$ supersymmetries \cite{Gaiotto:2008sd}, and twist the resulting theory \cite{Kapustin:2009cd, Koh:2009um}.
 As in the previous case, if there are only untwisted or twisted hypermultiplets in the theory the two twists are inequivalent, and usually referred to as an A-twist and B-twist, respectively.
 However, in a theory with both hypers and twisted hypers, the difference between the two twists amounts to the exchange between the untwisted and twisted matter.
-Therefore, one may consider a twist by a single factor in $Spin(4)_R$ and exchange the ``quality'' of the hypermultiplets, obtaining the AB-models.
+Therefore, one may consider a twist by a single factor in $Spin(4)_R$ and exchange the ``quality'' of the hypermultiplets, obtaining theories, sometimes called AB-models, which have both types of hypermultiplets.
 For concreteness, after the twist, an AB-model contains matter transforming under $(SU(2)_E\times SU(2)_{\CC})_{\rm diag}\times SU(2)_{\HH}$ as \beq

 \eeq Therefore, the bosonic fields are two scalars and a spinor, whilst the fermionic fields are a scalar, a one-form and two spinors.
 Chern--Simons-matter theories with $\mc{N}>4$ contain an equal number of untwisted and twisted hypermultiplets, so the symmetry between the A and B twist is automatically implemented.